ip-tools/patzilla/README.rst

 `Elmyra UG`_ is the software development company that’s spearheading the ongoing development and as such will ensure continuity for the project.

-If you’re using the IP Navigator in your company and you need commercial support, feel free to get in touch with us.
+If you’re using the IP Navigator in your company and you need support or custom development, feel free to get in touch with us.
 We are happy to receive respective inquiries at support@elmyra.de.

 .. _GNU-AGPL-3.0: GNU-AGPL-3.0.txt